willkg/socorro-siggen/README.rst

                                      // FIXME(willkg): Write up better description of this

-        oom_allocation_size: <int>,  // Optional, The allocation size that triggered an out-of-memory error.
+        oom_allocation_size: <int>,  // Optional, The allocation size that triggered an
-                                     // This will get added to the signature if one of the indicator functions
+                                     // out-of-memory error.
+This will get added to the signature
-                                     // appears in the stack of the crashing thread
+                                     // if one of the indicator functions appears in the stack of
+                                     // the crashing thread.

         abort_message: <string>,  // The abort message for the crash, if there is one.
-                                  // This is added to the beginning of the signature
+                                  // This is added to the beginning of the signature.

-        hang_type: <int>,  // A value of 1 here indicates this is a chrome hang and we look at thread 0 for generation
+        hang_type: <int>,  // 1 here indicates this is a chrome hang and we look at thread 0 for
+                           // generation.
-                           // A value of -1 indicates another kind of hang.
+                           // -1 indicates another kind of hang.

-        async_shutdown_timeout: <text>,  // Optional, This is a text field encoded in JSON with "phase" and "conditions" keys
+        async_shutdown_timeout: <text>,  // Optional, This is a text field encoded in JSON with
+                                         // "phase" and "conditions" keys.
                                          // FIXME(willkg): Document this structure better.

         jit_category: <string>,  // Optional, If there's a JIT classification in the crash,
                                  // then that will override the signature

-        ipc_channel_error: <string>,  // Optional, If there is an IPC channel error, it replaces the signature
+        ipc_channel_error: <string>,  // Optional, If there is an IPC channel error, it replaces
+                                      // the signature.

         ipc_message_name: <string>,  // Optional, This gets added to the signature if there was an
                                      // IPC message name in the crash

         additional_minidumps: <string>,  // Optional, A crash report can contain multiple minidumps.
-                                         // This is a comma-delimited list of minidumps other than the main one that the crash had
+                                         // This is a comma-delimited list of minidumps other than
+                                         // the main one that the crash had
+                                         //
                                          // Example: "browser,flash1,flash2,content"

-        mdsw_status_string: <string, Soccoro specific>,  // Optional, This is the minidump-stackwalk status string.
+        mdsw_status_string: <string, Soccoro specific>,  // Optional, This is the minidump-stackwalk
-                                                         // This gets generated when the Socorro processor runs the
+                                                         // status string.
+This gets generated when
+                                                         // the Socorro processor runs the minidump
-                                                         // minidump through minidump-stackwalk.
-If you're not using
+                                                         // through minidump-stackwalk.
+If you're
-                                                         // minidump-stackwalk, you can ignore this.
+                                                         // not using minidump-stackwalk, you can
+                                                         // ignore this.

         moz_crash_reason: <string>,  // Optional, This is the MOZ_CRASH_REASON value.
-This doesn't affect
+This doesn't
-                                     // anything unless the value is "MOZ_RELEASE_ASSERT(parentBuildID == childBuildID)".
+                                     // affect anything unless the value is
+                                     // "MOZ_RELEASE_ASSERT(parentBuildID == childBuildID)".

         os: <string>,  // Optional, The name of the operating system.
 This doesn't affect anything
                        // unless the name is "Windows NT" in which case it will lowercase module